Amado-Melguizo/MinesWeeperWar/README.md

 - [Files and folder](#files-and-folder)

 ## Get Started
-This is a Daw proyect that i created during the second year to learn the diferents lenguages of HTML ,CSS(Standart & flex), SCSS, JavaScript & JSON with apiRest.
+This is a proyect that I created during the second year of Daw to learn the diferents lenguages of HTML ,CSS(Standart & flex), SCSS, JavaScript & JSON with apiRest.

 ## Webpage
   - ¡advice!